BluePhoenix89/Projects/README.md

 ## Bus tracking using gps neo 6m and gsm SIM900a with arduino
 Bus (vehicle) tracking system using GPS neo 6m, GSM SIM 900a, arduino and google maps.
-The Project was made for the purposes of bus tracking.
+The Project was made for the purposes of <a href="https://just.edu.bd/">Jashore University of Science &amp; Technology</a> bus tracking.

 ## Device Used
 * Arduino Uno